EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ◦ violates also k-anonymity for any k > 2 since it reflects the existence of 2 divorced and female respondents

-Classification mining – Decision trees
-Marital_status
-divorced
-divorced
-divorced
-married
-married
-single

-Sex

-Hours

-M
-M
-F
-M
-F
-M

-35
-40
-35
-35
-50
-40

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-#tuples (Hyp. values)
-2
-17
-2
-10
-9
-26

-(0Y, 2N)
-(16Y, 1N)
-(0Y, 2N)
-(8Y, 2N)
-(2Y, 7N)
-(6Y, 20N)

-Classification mining – Decision trees
-Marital_status
-divorced
-divorced
-divorced
-married
-married
-single

-Sex

-Hours

-M
-M
-F
-M
-F
-M

-35
-40
-35
-35
-50
-40

-#tuples (Hyp. values)
-2
-17
-2
-10
-9
-26

-(0Y, 2N)
-(16Y, 1N)
-(0Y, 2N)
-(8Y, 2N)
-(2Y, 7N)
-(6Y, 20N)

-path ⟨F,35⟩ implies the existence of 2 females working 35 hours

-Classification mining – Decision trees
-Marital_status
-divorced
-divorced
-divorced
-married
-married
-single

-Sex

-Hours

-M
-M
-F
-M
-F
-M

-35
-40
-35
-35
-50
-40

-#tuples (Hyp. values)
-2
-17
-2
-10
-9
-26

-(0Y, 2N)
-(16Y, 1N)
-(0Y, 2N)
-(8Y, 2N)
-(2Y, 7N)
-(6Y, 20N)

-path ⟨F,35⟩ implies the existence of 2 females working 35 hours paths ⟨F⟩ (#11) and ⟨F,50⟩
-(#9) imply the existence of 2
-females who do not work 50 hours per week

-Classification mining – Decision trees
-Marital_status
-divorced
-divorced
-divorced
-married
-married
-single

-Sex

-Hours

-M
-M
-F
-M
-F
-M

-35
-40
-35
-35
-50
-40

-#tuples (Hyp. values)
-2
-17
-2
-10
-9
-26

-(0Y, 2N)
-(16Y, 1N)
-(0Y, 2N)
-(8Y, 2N)
-(2Y, 7N)
-(6Y, 20N)
+slide 95/155

-path ⟨F,35⟩ implies the existence of 2 females working 35 hours paths ⟨F⟩ (#11) and ⟨F,50⟩
-(#9) imply the existence of 2
-females who do not work 50 hours per week
+path ⟨F,35⟩ implies the existence of 2 females working 35 hours paths ⟨F⟩ (#11) and ⟨F,50⟩ (#9) imply the existence of 2 females who do not work 50 hours per week.
-If QI includes Sex and Hours =⇒ k-anonym. is violated for any k > 2
+If QI includes Sex and Hours =⇒ k-anonym. is violated for any k > 2.

 Approaches for combining k-anonymity and data mining

 k-anonymity in location-based services